Some of the first questions people ask us are:

 Build self-esteem of local community

-- Through their
+– Through their involvement and achievements.

 Involve local community